hpssjellis/online-android-sdk-cloud9-live-update/ubuntu/workspace/README.md

 Welcome to your Android SDK workspace on Cloud9 IDE!

-##This is Live Update version 1.1.2
+##This is the Android-SDK Live Update version 1.1.2

 The Android SDK is already setup and configured for you to use.